Building AppChain for dApps: Security considerations and Best Practices

 Smart contract security

-Smart contracts transactions on Avalanche Subnets are executed in line with the “optimistic rollup” feature, which ensures AppChain security.
+Smart contracts transactions on Avalanche L1s (Formerly known as Subnets) are executed in line with the “optimistic rollup” feature, which ensures AppChain security.
 ORU further boosts the transaction speed, lowers the gas fee consumption, and thus boosts overall security for Subnets contracts.

 Precompiles

-1. Controlling who can deploy smart contracts: If you want to control who can deploy smart contracts on Subnet or your AppChain, use AllowList configuration with the genesis file, or you can also upgrade the file.
+1. Controlling who can deploy smart contracts: If you want to control who can deploy smart contracts on L1(Formerly known as Subnets) or your AppChain, use AllowList configuration with the genesis file, or you can also upgrade the file.

 2. Controlling who can submit transactions: To restrict which addresses can submit transactions, you need to activate precompile and provide AllowList configuration within the genesis file.